joshuabdixon/PureGym-NLP-for-Topic-Modeling-of-Customer-Reviews/README.md

 - **Large Language Model (LLM):** Employed Falcon-7b-Instruct to derive actionable insights.
 - **Libraries:** `nltk`, `regex`, `wordcloud` for text preprocessing; `transformers` for emotion analysis; `matplotlib` for visualisation.

-## Data Overview
+# Data Overview
 The dataset comprises two CSV files containing 12 months of customer reviews from Google and Trustpilot.
+The data has not been included in this repository due to data protection requirements.

 ### Features
 - **Google Reviews Dataset:** 23,250 entries with features like gym location, review date, score, and comments.